aerickson/bbtq/README.md

 I wanted something that was:

 - minimal
-- pure python (python yq depends on jq)
+- python
-- standalone
+- standalone (python yq depends on jq)

 ## links